You know you need an email list. And you’ve also been told that the best way to get people to sign up is to give something to them for free.

 USING OPT-INS TO GROW YOUR EMAIL LIST

-If you are struggling with what to offer you aren’t alone.
+If you are struggling with what to offer as your email freebie or lead magnet, you aren’t alone.
 Coming up with creative opt-in ideas is one thing many site owners find challenging.

 But it doesn’t need to be.
 The answer may be staring you right in the face.
 And you don’t even realize it.